 It’s pretty much fair to say that the documentary Blackfish has completely changed my perception of how animals are treated.

 To summarize: Blackfish is a documentary which explores the story of an Orca (killer whale) known as Tilikum who came to SeaWorld in Orlando in 1992.
 The documentary looks into the ways that orcas are mistreated in captivity, from being torn apart from their mothers to having to constantly perform in water shows for thousands of people daily.
 It also looks into the deaths of three people who we’re killed by Tilikum, and how SeaWorld responded through the media about these incidents.

 Let me stop just for a sec.
 I had been browsing about the other day.
 I stumbled upon some interesting sites but one in particular got me thinking.
-I was looking at http://macneilsmotel.com and was impressed!
-The site belongs to the folks over at MacNeils Motel.
-They are an adept hotel in Sydney NS and they really know what they do.
+I was looking at http://donnasmortgages.com and was impressed!
+The site belongs to the folks over at Donnas Mortgages.
+They are a sharp residential mortgage agent in Hamilton and they really know what they do.
 Anyway, I simply thought I’d point them out to you.
 They have great service and are a step above their competition.

 Growing up, it was my dream to travel to Orlando to visit not just Disney World but also SeaWorld.
 I envied my friends who had pictures of themselves swimming with dolphins and seeing beautiful orcas soar out of the water and through the air, before diving back down deep again.
 I thought it was a magical place, but now I know so much better.

 SeaWorld is not a home where animals are free and looked after.
 SeaWorld is a place where animals are manipulated into entertaining audiences day in day out.
 They are kept in tiny enclosures, forced to live with other orcas who are not from their original pack, they rake each other, lunge at performers and have their young stripped away from them before they even have a chance to bond.

 Does that sound like protecting these magnificent creatures to you?